Olliroxx/survivassets/README.md

 # survivassets
-All the assets of surviv.io
+This repo contains all the assets of surviv.io
+If there are missing assets, create an issue